Does your new hire orientation include pre-onboarding? Wait, what is it that even?

 What are the key benefits of a pre-onboarding program?

-Happy, healthy employees: With pre-onboarding, already you will reduce any anxieties or second thoughts, an employees well being will be sustained and your act of early outreach, emulates very strong values about the company and is a conversation starter.
+Happy, healthy employees: With pre-onboarding, already you will reduce any anxieties or second thoughts, employees well-being will be sustained and your act of early outreach, emulates very strong values about the company and is a conversation starter.

 Stay competitive: by disrupting your own traditional onboarding practices, introducing pre-onboarding sets a whole different tone and adds competitive advantage confirming that your company is real excited about a new employee and shows it.
 Not many companies commit to it just yet, so be an early adopter and make a real change, before another company steals your talented employees.